Jonathan-Alexander/DATA515-RottenTomatoesAnalysis/doc/component_specification.md

 ### Name:

-rotten_tomatoes/q3_modeling.ipynb
+Results.pdf

 ### What it does:

-Reads in the prepared dataset from data_cleaning.py, and creates a multinomial logistic regression model to answer question 3.

-### Inputs:

-- full_data.csv

-### Outputs:

-Images to the images/ folder that will be used in top-level README

-### Assumptions:

-- The file is being called from the root of the repository
-- data_cleaning.py has already been run.

-## Component 7

-### Name:

-README.md

-### What it does:

-- Contains modeling results from three modeling notebooks
+- Contains modeling results from two modeling notebooks
-- Shows a high-level table of contents for the repository
-- Instructs the user where to navigate to find the results they want
+- Contains ideas for further analysis

 ### Inputs: